 For research requests, email [email protected] or call 970.925.3721×110 to make an appointment.

-The Archives Office is closed December 24 – January 1, as well as for major holidays including Martin Luther King Day, Memorial Day, Independence Day, Thanksgiving and the Friday after Thanksgiving.
+The Archives Office is closed December 24 – January 1, as well as for major holidays including Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving and the Friday after Thanksgiving.

 About the Archives